 - The definition of jurisdiction is general, and the scope may be local, state, regional or at the national level.
 The definition will be dependent on the type of registry to which the provider is reporting.
 A registry that is ‘‘borderless’’ would be considered a registry at the national level and would be included for purposes of this measure.

 - MIPS eligible clinicians who have previously registered, tested, or begun ongoing submission of data to a registry do not need to “restart” the process.

 - MIPS eligible clinicians may claim the exclusions if they are reporting as a group.
 However, the group must meet the requirements of the exclusion as a group.

 - If registries have not declared six months before the start of the performance period whether the registry they are offering will be ready on January 1 of the upcoming year for use by providers seeking to meet performance periods in that upcoming year, MIPS eligible clinicians can claim an exclusion (83 FR 59815).

 - When MIPS eligible clinicians choose to report as a group, data should be aggregated for all MIPS eligible clinicians under one Taxpayer Identification Number (TIN).
 This includes those MIPS eligible clinicians who may qualify for reweighting through an approved Promoting Interoperability hardship exception, hospital or ASC-based status, or in a specialty which is not required to report data to the Promoting Interoperability performance category.

-In order to meet this measure, a MIPS eligible clinician must use the capabilities and standards of CEHRT at 45 CFR 170.315 (f)(1).
+- In order to meet this measure, a MIPS eligible clinician must use technology certified to the criterion at 45 CFR 170.315 (f)(1).

 Certification Standards and Criteria